-Bam Animal Clinics-Uganda is AKI's newest Partner Organization, added as an AKI Partner in January 2020.
+Bam Animal Clinics-Uganda became an AKI Partner in January 2020.
 Bam was founded in June 2009 and is located in Nakavule village, Iganga.
 While they work to improve the welfare of all animals, AKI is specifically supporting Bam's work to improve donkey welfare in Uganda.

-Prior to becoming an AKI Partner, in 2019, Bam Animal Clinics was a 2019 AKI Africa-Based Animal Welfare Organization Grant Recipient.
+Prior to becoming an AKI Partner, Bam Animal Clinics was a 2019 AKI Africa-Based Animal Welfare Organization Grant Recipient.
 For their grant project, Bam trained donkey owners in Kween district in the Eastern region of Uganda to make sisal sack saddles to protect donkeys from wounds caused by poorly made saddles or from using no saddles at all.

-In Kween district, donkeys are a major source of transportation of food, fire wood, and water.
+In Kween district, donkeys are a major source of transportation for food, fire wood, and water.
 The district is very hilly and has a very poor road network.
 Quite often, women are the major users of donkeys, since they are usually in charge of harvesting and getting fire wood and water.

-Donkey owners have no shelters and often donkeys are left in the rain and sun day in, day out.
-In rainy seasons, donkeys are confined to prevent them from grazing on crops.
-Donkeys are slaughtered once they appear ill, or may be sold to butchers to meet financial obligations.
+Donkey are usually left in the rain and sun with no shelter.
+In rainy seasons, donkeys are usually pegged to single spots to prevent them from grazing on crops.
+Donkeys are slaughtered once they appear ill, or they may be sold to butchers to meet financial obligations.

 The donkey skin trade is a problem in this area, as in most areas where donkeys are common.
 The Chinese make ejao out of the skin, a substance believed (without scientific evidence) to treat many different illnesses.
 Chinese buyers offer villagers money for their donkeys-or donkeys are stolen-and donkey populations can quickly decline, leaving villagers with no means to transport essentials.

-Bam Animal Clinics is addressing the poor saddling practices, the lack of veterinary services, and the ejao trade through sisal saddle pack training courses (like the one funded with the 2019 AKI grant, pictures below), through mobile donkey vet clinics, and community humane education/donkey care.
-We look forward to supporting this work and helping Bam Animal Clinics expand their services and grow their organization!
+Bam Animal Clinics is addressing the poor saddling practices, the lack of veterinary services, and the ejao trade through sisal saddle pack training courses (like the one funded with the 2019 AKI grant, pictures below), through mobile donkey vet clinics, and community humane education.

 Wondering what Bam Animal Clinics means?
 David Balondemu, Founder & Director, explains: